 Patients with hip replacements can develop infections of the joint in special circumstances.
 Any infection you might acquire in any other part of your body could potentially spread to your replaced hip.
-As a result, antibiotics should be taken before certain types of medical, urologic, and dental procedures.
+As a result, antibiotics should be taken before colonoscopy, urologic, and dental procedures.
 An instruction sheet has been prepared and will be given to you in your educational packet.